DataDog/hiring-engineers/answers.md

 One level up from the conf.d/ folder is the check.d/ folder.
 Here create a custom check file named metric_example.py with the code from the screenshot below.

-Then confirm the custom agent check on the front end from the DD home page's sidebar >> metrics >> metric summary.
-Here, enter the metric's name into the metric search bar.
+Then confirm the custom agent check on the front end by click on DD's sidebar >> metrics >> metric summary.
+Once directed to the Mertric's Summary page, enter the Metric's name into the metric search bar.

 Screenshots:
 my_metric.py file